 Russ Miles says we “attempt to deliver while being prepared for the unknown.”
-Vikas Singh has some designs for antifragile software and suggests “high cohesion and loose coupling” and “while putting any new code in production, make it unpluggable in case things go wrong.”
+Vikas Singh has some designs for antifragile sw and suggests “high cohesion and loose coupling” and “while putting any new code in production, make it unpluggable in case things go wrong.”

 6. An Antifragile Culture

-The software of the future will have a rock-star team of bug writers!
+As a result, the sw of the future will have a rock-star team of bug writers!